John Feffer explores the split personality of Berlin’s official GDR Museum…

 Which brings us to the other half of the GDR Museum: the restaurant.
 Unfortunately it was closed in 2015, but in this replica of a fancy East Berlin hotel dining space, you could sample the best of GDR cuisine, washed down with Vita Cola or Rotkaeppchen, the Coca-Cola challenger and the sparkling wine that are two of the few GDR products still produced in the united Germany.

-You can order smoked pork with potatoes and sauerkraut, allegedly Erich Honecker’s favourite dish, or what I tried, the stuffed cabbage in bacon sauce.
-The food is quite good, at least what I ate there.
-It’s not prepared in a funny or ironic way.
-After all, the restaurant is designed to be successful, and no one wants to eat bad food, however representative of a country’s cuisine it might be.
-You can find some mildly amusing descriptions in the menu.
-But there’s nothing amusing about the food.
+You could order smoked pork with potatoes and sauerkraut, allegedly Erich Honecker’s favourite dish, or what I tried, the stuffed cabbage in bacon sauce.
+The food was quite good, at least what I ate there.
+It wasn’t prepared in a funny or ironic way.
+After all, the restaurant was designed to be successful, and no one wants to eat bad food, however representative of a country’s cuisine it might be.
+You could find some mildly amusing descriptions in the menu but there was nothing amusing about the food.

 True, these were recipes created for the most elite restaurant in East Berlin.
 But Vita Cola and Rotkaeppchen were available to everyone.
-In other words, the restaurant sends a very different message than the other exhibits.
+In other words, the restaurant sent a very different message than the other exhibits.